HL7NZ/nes-ig/input/pagecontent/getEnrolment.md

-### Search Enrolment
+### Get Enrolments for Patient
 This is typically used to get all enrolments for a patient.
-It may optionally be further restricted to enrolments of a specific s type  and/or enrolments having a particular status
+It may optionally be further restricted to enrolments of a specific type  and/or enrolments having a particular status

 <div>